btanghe/rpi-PWM/README.md

 rpi-PWM
 =======

-linux pwm driver using raspberry pi pin 18 - expansion header 12
+linux pwm driver using raspberry pi pin 18 - expansion header pin 12

 This is a raspberry pi linux device driver using the linux pwm subsystem (I've tested on linux kernel 3.11, 3.13 and 3.14)